 The categories of conduct below are prohibited at school, in vehicles owned or operated by the district, and at all school-related activities, but the list does not include the most severe offenses.
-In the subsequent sections on Out-of-School Suspension, DAEP Placement, Placement and/or Expulsion for Certain Offenses, and Expulsion, certain offenses that require or permit specific consequences are listed.
-Any offense, however, may be severe enough to result in Removal from the Regular Educational Setting as detailed in that section.
+In the subsequent sections on Out-of-School Suspension on page 16, DAEP Placement on page 18, Placement and/or Expulsion for Certain Offenses on page 25, and Expulsion on page28, certain offenses that require or permit specific consequences are listed.
+Any offense, however, may be severe enough to result in Removal from the Regular Educational Setting as detailed in that section on page 14.